BlondeauJulien/Marmibon-recipe/README.md

 [] Link recipe presented/card to appropriate recipe page

-Login Register:

-[] Reminder that this is a learning app.

 Recipe page:

 [] max length of a word in review section \newline
-[] block recipe Author to rate and comment own recipe \newline [] prevent possibility to write multiple comment (still a thing apparently event tho the already commented appear). \newline [] maybe redo the send comment response with loading and dont show the write comment section if user had reviewed before. \newline
+[] block recipe Author to rate and comment own recipe \newline [X] prevent possibility to write multiple comment (still a thing apparently event tho the already commented appear). \newline [X] Clean the userHasReviewedState
+[] maybe redo the send comment response with loading and dont show the write comment section if user had reviewed before. \newline
 [] change the alert for empty input on send comment for a element inside the component \newline [] prevent user to save a recipe he created \newline